 The number of days of a student's absence will be the same number of days in which he must complete all missed assignments.
 Students in grades seven through twelve should check family portal for all assignments.
-Assignments announced prior to his absence will be due the day of his return.
-(See page 18 for the policy regarding major projects.)
-Students in grades seven through twelve are responsible for contacting teachers about make-up quizzes and tests.
+Assignments

 Permitted absence